 - KhandagiriGumpha (Cave 5) double-storeyed, roughly cut cave.

 - NavamuniGumpha (Cave 7) roughly cut cell, a rear wall adorned with Jain Thirtankaras, SasanaDevis, and Ganesh.

 - BarabhujiGumpha (Cave 8) decorate with Jain Thirtankaras and SasanaDevis.

 - LalatendukesariGumpha (Cave 11, LalatenduKeshari Cave) rear wall decorate with reliefs of Mahavira, Parsvanatha, Jain Thirtankaras.

 - Unknown name (Cave 13) rather an overhang – possibly some columns or walls destroyed.

 How to reach

-You can take a taxi or local Auto ( three wheeler vehicle ) from any part of the Bhubaneswar to reach Khandagiri.
+You can take a taxi or local Auto ( three-wheeler vehicle ) from any part of the Bhubaneswar to reach Khandagiri.
 30 to 40 minutes from Railway station.
-From Airport it will take 30 minutes.
-If you are travelling by road then from Southern side Khandagiri square comes before main city of Bhubaneswar on National Highway No 5.
+From the Airport it will take 30 minutes.
+If you are traveling by road then from Southern side Khandagiri square comes before the main city of Bhubaneswar on National Highway No 5.